retentioneering/retentioneering-tools/docs/source/user_guides/funnel.rst

             <iframe
                 width="700"
                 height="400"
-                src="../_static/funnel/funnel_5_segments_open.html"
+                src="../_static/user_guides/funnel/funnel_5_segments_open.html"
                 frameborder="0"
                 align="left"
                 allowfullscreen
             ></iframe>

-We can immediately see at the high level how two groups compare between each other at particular stages.
-As expected ``not_converted`` users are majority, and we can see that most of ``not_converted`` users lost after visiting cart.
-Interestly, for converted users we can see that some users add product to cart directly from the catalog, without visiting product page (for converted users more unique users visited cart page than product page).
+We see how the two groups compare to each other at particular stages.
+As expected, the ``not_converted`` users are the majority, and we can see that most of them are "lost" after visiting ``cart``.
+Interestingly, we can see that some users add product to cart directly from the catalog, without visiting a product page(which is represented by the fact that more users have visited ``cart`` than ``product``).

-Now let’s have a look at the ``closed`` funnel:
+Now, let us have a look at the ``closed`` funnel:

 .. code-block:: python